wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Add-Features.md

 #Add Features

-Features help you improve the detection/prediction of intents and entities in utterances.
+Features help you improve the detection or prediction of intents and entities in utterances.
 For example, when your app fails to identify an entity, adding a “phrase list” feature with some or all of the entity’s potential values will improve the detection of this entity.
 Also, adding a “pattern” feature helps your application easily recognize regular patterns that are frequently used in your application's domain, such as the pattern of flight numbers in a travel app or product codes in a shopping app.

 ##Phrase list features